learn-co-curriculum/separating-client-and-api-services/README.md

 ### CORS (Cross-Origin Resource Sharing) 101

 So we've uncovered a new error and now is a good time to grab and seat and buckle up as we talk about Cross-Origin Resource Sharing(CORS).
 CORS is a mechanism in place that gives web servers cross-domain access controls, so that it can secure who is able to make data transfers.
 We probably don't want just anyone to access our application, CORS allows us to lock down which Domains can access our app.
-You can find more information about it at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+More information can be found at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

 ### Handling CORS